erikandersson96/portfolio-project-four/README.md

 * Login to my account.
 * Add recipes to the list of recipes.
 * Edit and delete recipes created by me.
+* Make recipes my favorite.

 As a admin I need to be able to:

 * See the entire list of recipes that has been added.
 * Add recipes to the list of recipes to be viewed by everyone.
-* Edit and delete recipes created by admin.
+* Edit and delete recipes.

 #### Strategy